Happy in a swarm

 Handling

-With good care and loving treatment, budgies can become trusting.
-The calmer we are with them and the more we spend time with them, the quicker they get used to us humans.
-For example, you can offer your birds food in your hand.
+As budgies are more of an observational animal, your aim should not be to make them trusting.
+The animals get used to us humans the more calmly we interact with them and the more we spend time with them.
+For example, you can offer your animals food in your hand.
 However, if a bird approaches and accepts the food, you must not try to grab it.
 Just let it be.
 Otherwise it will immediately lose the trust it has just gained.

 As a general rule, you should only pick up birds if it is absolutely necessary - for example to check their health.
-For a bird, being held in your hand is like being caught by an enemy.
-It is an enormous burden for him.

-If it cannot be avoided and you have to catch an animal, you should darken the room in which the aviary is located.
+Fixation is stressful for the animal and should only last as long as necessary.
+Remain calm and do not make any hectic movements.
+If this is unavoidable and you have to catch an animal, you should darken the room in which the aviary is located.
 The birds will then be calmer and you can avoid them all flapping around wildly.
 You can then use a light towel to catch the bird by hand.
 To minimize stress, you should cover the bird's eyes.
+As the eyes are the most highly developed sensory organ in birds, covering them will automatically calm the animal down.
 However, you must ensure that the nostrils remain uncovered.
-As birds are generally very sensitive to stress, you should only hold them for as short a time as possible.
+Also make sure that you do not exert any pressure on the breastbone, otherwise the bird will not be able to breathe properly.

 Nutrition